ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 If any of these checks fail, then the Helper MUST abort with error `invalidMessage`.
 Additionally, if any prep step appears out of order relative to the previous request, then the Helper MAY abort with error `invalidMessage`.
-(Note that a report may be missing, in which case the Helper should assume the Leader rejected it.)
+A report may be missing, in which case the Helper should assume the Leader rejected it.

-Next, the Helper checks if the continuation step indicated by the request is correct.
-(For the first `AggregationJobContinueReq` the value should be `1`; for the second the value should be `2`; and so on.)
-If the Leader is one step behind (e.g., the Leader has resent the previous HTTP request), then the Helper MAY attempt to recover by sending the same response as it did for the previous `AggregationJobContinueReq`, without performing any additional work on the aggregation job.
-In this case it SHOULD verify that the contents of the `AggregationJobContinueReq` are identical to the previous message (see
+Next, the Helper checks the continuation step indicated by the request.
+If the `step` value is one greater than the job's current step, then the Helper proceeds.

+If it is equal to the current step (e.g., the Leader has resent the previous request), then the Helper MAY attempt to recover by sending the same response as it did for the previous `AggregationJobContinueReq`, without performing any additional work on the aggregation job.
+In this case it SHOULD verify that the contents of the `AggregationJobContinueReq` are identical to the previous message (see {{aggregation-step-skew-recovery}}).

-{{aggregation-step-skew-recovery}}).
-Otherwise, if the step is incorrect or if the Helper does not wish to attempt recovery, the Helper MUST abort with error `stepMismatch`.
+If the Helper does not wish to attempt recovery, or if the step has some other value, the Helper MUST abort with error `stepMismatch`.

 Let `inbound` denote the payload of the prep step.
 For each report, the Helper computes the following: